AI Use Cases/Software

 Revenue & Operational Impact

 This fragmentation directly erodes SaaS unit economics.
-Finance can't identify which vendors are driving infrastructure cost overruns that outpace revenue growth, making it impossible to optimize the 15-25% of spend that typically sits as waste.
+Finance can't identify which vendors are driving infrastructure cost overruns that outpace revenue growth, so the slice of spend that sits as pure waste - unused licenses, duplicate tools, subscriptions nobody remembers buying - never gets found, let alone cut.
 Sales teams can't correlate contract terms with actual usage, so renewal negotiations lack leverage data.
 When P1 incidents spike MTTR and trigger SLA penalties, procurement teams can't quickly audit whether monitoring tool spend is adequate or if vendor consolidation would reduce both costs and alert fatigue.

 Why Generic Tools Fail